 The financial statements are prepared on a going concern basis which assumes that the Corporation will continue in operational existence for the foreseeable future.
 As detailed more fully in the Report of Directors, in response to the pandemic the Corporation has provided a range of support to churches including loan repayment holidays, reduced payments and interest free periods.
-Whilst this, together with lower interest rates and the need to provide against some loans led to a deficit being reported for the period, this did not significantly impact the Corporation due to its strong reserves position.
-The trustees have concluded that there is no material uncertainty as to the Corporation's ability to meet its liabilities as they fall due.
-Accordingly the trustees continue to adopt the going concern basis in the preparation of the financial statements.
+The directors as trustees have concluded that there is no material uncertainty as to the Corporation's ability to meet its liabilities as they fall due.
+Accordingly the directors as trustees continue to adopt the going concern basis in the preparation of the financial statements.